What is Outsourcing?

 Dedicated development teams are basically extra workers on your team that fill in a knowledge gap.
 Instead of completely delegating your project, you will still be in charge and have more short-term experts on your team.

-What are potential challenges to Offshore Outsourcing?
+What are potential challenges of Offshore Outsourcing?
 How to overcome them?